-Command Line --wsrep-cluster-name Config File Yes Scope Global Dynamic Yes Default Value my_wsrep_cluster
+Option Description

+Command Line: wsrep-cluster-name

+Config File: Yes

+Scope: Global

+Dynamic: No

+Default Value: my_wsrep_cluster

-Specifies the name of the cluster and should be identical on all nodes.
+Specifies the name of the cluster and must be identical on all nodes.
+A node checks the value when attempting to connect to the cluster.
+If the names match, the node connects.